 Or the IRS will prorate your expenses, based on the number of members in your household, whether or not you support them, and thereby inflate your disposable income, and the consequent acceptable offer.

 Often this still leaves an offer that is beyond the tax debtor’s ability to pay.
 Or, if the total the IRS comes up with is more than the outstanding balance presently due, the IRS will absolutely refuse to compromise.
 Period.

 You can appeal the agent’s initial decision within the agency, but generally there is no viable appeal to an independent decision-maker such as a court.

 A final decision takes about a year, and during that time, you probably will have to re-submit updated financial information several times for successive evaluations.

 Where an offer can be effective is when the liability is huge and any forgiveness would be welcome.
-Our firm has seen tax liabilities in the millions that were obvious not payable, so that a discount to hundreds of thousand may be somewhat manageable, depending.
+Our firm has seen tax liabilities in the millions that were obviously not payable, so that a discount to hundreds of thousands may be somewhat manageable, depending.